clalevee/IBMi-API/README.md

 # Node.js IBM i simple API

 This application demonstrates a simple, reusable Node.js web application based on the Express framework.
+It a template you can use during hands-on.

-2 APIs exposed, created with simple DB2 for i SQL requests.
+2 APIs should be exposed, created with simple DB2 for i SQL requests.

+## Complete the app

+You have first to complete the code.
+2 web services are defines.
++ The first to retrieve elapsed cpu used
++ The second to retrieve system asp used

 ## Run the app locally

 1. [Install Node.js][]